-Clearly the Smurfit is a manufactured course, though not one single new tree was planted.
+Clearly Palmer South is a manufactured course, though not one single new tree was planted.
 However, 14 acres of water makes life very interesting and the 7th, the signature hole, called "Swallow Quarry", is a unique example.
 Measuring 606 yards, this par five demands respect, not only because it's tough, but also because it cost a king's ransom to build.
 The fairway was lowered by about 60 feet and a large rock-faced water feature was constructed along the full length of the hole.
 (The American company used is generally involved in manufacturing water features for Disney.)
 Seven holes on the back nine are protected by water and the 18th, called "Swan Island", has an island green.
 Make sure you take plenty of balls.

 If you are a traditionalist, then Palmer South is probably not up your street.
 If you are seeking thrills and excitement, then you're at the right place.
 Palmer South may have become one of the most famous courses in Ireland, as it was touted that the 2006 Ryder Cup might be switched from the North course to the South.
 The switch didn't happen, but if it had, we reckon that the 18th would have generated just as much excitement as that seen at the Belfry's famous closing hole.